PassKit/passkit-php-grpc-sdk/README.md

 sudo pecl install grpc-1.32.0
 ```

-After installing the gRPC extension, make sure the extension is enabled in your php.ini file, (e.g. /etc/php5/cli/php.ini, /etc/php5/apache2/php.ini, or /usr/local/etc/php/5.6/php.ini), depending on where your PHP installation is.
+After installing the gRPC extension, make sure the extension is enabled in your `php.ini` file, (e.g. `/etc/php5/cli/php.ini`, `/etc/php5/apache2/php.ini`, or `/usr/local/etc/php/7.2/php.ini`), depending on where your PHP installation is.
 ```bash
 extension=grpc.so
 ```